kondratyev-nv/vscode-python-test-adapter/README.md

 By default the extension uses the configuration from [Python extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
 To configure Python for your project see [Getting Started with Python in VS Code](https://code.visualstudio.com/docs/python/python-tutorial).

-However, test framework used by this extension can be overridden by `pythonTestExplorer.testFramework` configuration property.
+However, the test framework used by this extension can be overridden by `pythonTestExplorer.testFramework` configuration property.
-Right now, the two available option are `unittest`, `pytest` and `testplan`.
-When property is set to `null`, the configuration from Python extension is used.
+Right now, the three available options are `unittest`, `pytest` and `testplan`.
+When the property is set to `null`, the configuration from Python extension is used.

 ### Configuring Python test discovery and execution